Mercy Gardens

 Sustainable Programming as a Local Grower

 We are reducing barriers through social enterprise, or a business that uses profits to serve the community.
 Through this model, we are engaging the local workforce, consumers, and producers, and utilizing the capital from this venture to give away produce at a free or reduced price to those in need.
-We are excited to not only be local farmers, but support local farmers and vendors who sell fresh food.
-We believe this model works to benefit all while utilizing the free market.

 We are currently preparing this acreage while purchasing equipment including large spaces for washing, processing, and refrigeration of produce for storage, processing, and aggregation, as well as a refrigerated truck which will enable us to participate in distribution to local regions.
 This will provide access for small growers to a much larger and more lucrative distribution network and support our free and local programs here.